 Audiences who sat through the devastating experience of watching THE IMPOSSIBLE may have been too wiped out to sit through the entire end credits.
 Those that left missed one of the necessary elements of Fernando Velázquez’s exquisite score.
 Velázquez supplies a contained suite of the main themes from the score, but more importantly, the credits allow us to wind down from the emotional devastation we’ve just witnessed and bring us closure…but only if you make it to the final bars.
 With the heartbreaking main theme plaintively played one final time on the piano (5:58), Velázquez harmonizes the final notes in a soothing major key (6:58) and a hopeful five-note motif that gradually slows down until the gentle final string chords bring us to rest.

 The Danny Elfman work for Cirque du Soleil, not the James Horner score.
 A stunning stage work by Elfman that surpasses any film score he’s written in years.
-Full of the charm and wit that marks his early music, but with a command of the orchestra that signals his more mature works, Elfman’s music is pure joy, especially in the finale and bow music.
+It’s full of the charm and wit that marks his early music.
+But it shows a command of the orchestra that signals his more mature works.
+Elfman’s music is pure joy, especially in the finale and bow music.
 Elfman pulls together the main themes into a rousing processional and brass fanfares that modulate ever higher.
 With three final goosebump-inducing, BATMAN-like French horn riffs, Elfman brings this superb concert work to a brilliant and exciting close.

 Randy Newman received two well-deserved Oscar nominations for this colorful score.
 From a musical standpoint, Newman nails the period perfectly.
-In the scene where Coalhouse woos Sarah, Newman takes Chopin’s stately A-major prelude and gives it a gentle, insistent ragtime pulse, one that sexily calls Sarah down the stairs.
+When Coalhouse woos Sarah, Newman gives Chopin’s A-major prelude a gentle, insistent ragtime pulse.
 When the strings come in and the two lovers unite, I dare you to have a dry eye.

 Ernest Gold’s Italian-flavored score is never more colorful than over the main title.
 Set against images of quintessential Italians, Franco Nero sings the memorable main theme while Gold’s accompaniment practically oozes Mediterranean charm.
-After the orchestral break, the strings gently climb to the final statement of the theme and Gold supplies an equally memorable countermelody in the cellos that never fails to make me sing out loud and air conduct.
+After the orchestral break, the strings gently climb to the final statement of the theme.
+But it’s the equally memorable countermelody in the cellos that never fails to make me sing out loud and air conduct.

-There are oh so many purple cows in John Williams’s classic score.
-It could be argued that the entire work is one big purple cow.
-But for me, the sheer thrill of the score comes as Luke and Leia swing out over the tractor beam chasm accompanied by the main theme.
+There are so many purple cows in John Williams’s classic score.
+It’s actually one big moo.
+But it’s hard to resist Luke and Leia swinging out over the tractor beam chasm accompanied by the main theme.
 It’s a brief moment but one that captures every bit of the heroic grandeur that marks this seminal score.

-One of my favorite Jerry Goldsmith scores is tinged by nostalgia for the many times I had to perform this in high school and as an undergrad in a ridiculously difficult (or at least it seemed at the time) band arrangement.
+There is a lot of nostalgia wrapped up in one of my favorite Jerry Goldsmith scores.
+I had to perform this in high school and as an undergrad in a ridiculously difficult (or at least it seemed at the time) band arrangement.
 Goldsmith’s orchestrations give the score its colorful vitality, while his distinctive action cues give it its energy.
-The “Raisuli Attacks” cue is a central portion of the suite for wind ensemble and I can envision every note on the page as we clarinets were given the fiendishly difficult violin lines.
+The “Raisuli Attacks” cue is a central portion of the suite for wind ensemble.
+Even to this day, I can envision every note on the page.
+We poor clarinets got stuck with the fiendishly difficult violin lines.
 Brutal but oh so much fun.